 First, mentors will read the submitted story and application, and carefully choose a revision focus for the piece.
 Our goal is to guide each you through a focused revision, appropriate to your developmental level, teaching both the skill of viewing writing through a specific revision lens, as well as revising with that specific focus in mind.
 Mentors will write you a revision letter, which will outline a strategy for revision.

 Second, once you receive your revision letter, your mentor will schedule a meeting with you to talk over the letter.
-Meetings will be in person, if possible, or online (if location doesn’t allow), and will be 45 minutes in length.
-You will be given two-three weeks to revise your manuscript.
+Meetings will be online or optionally may be in person if location allows.
+Meetings will be 45 minutes in length.
+You will be given two to three weeks to revise your manuscript.

 Third, your mentor will meet with you for a final meeting to touch-up revision and to interview you about your revision process.